jamesmaino/jmaino_website/content/project/metabolic-scaling.md

 # Does the project detail page use math formatting?
 math = true

+# Does the project detail page use source code highlighting?
+highlight = true

-# Optional featured image (relative to `static/img/` folder).
+# Featured image
+# Place your image in the `static/img/` folder and reference its filename below, e.g. `image = "example.jpg"`.
 [header]
 image = "metabolic.png"
 caption = "Oil painting done as an illustration for a scientific article in the journal American Naturalist.
 The painting represents how, for insect species that undergo metamorphosis, the relationship between metabolic rate and mass varies greatly across life stages.
 The insect in the painting is the Cecropia Moth (Hyalophora cecropia) on a dogwood tree.
 To interpret this painting, you can imagine an x axis along the bottom that shows mass increasing from left to right, and a y axis along the side that shows metabolic rate (a measure of how much energy you are using to maintain your body, grow and reproduce) increasing from bottom to top.
-The shape of each of the three branches (sporting eggs, caterpillar or pupa) show the relationship between mass and metabolic rate for each of those three life stages.
-A more detailed explanation can be found here (http://eliap.deviantart.com/art/Patterns-of-metabolic-rate-in-insects-529674728)"
+The shape of each of the three branches (sporting eggs, caterpillar or pupa) show the relationship between mass and metabolic rate for each of those three life stages."

 +++

 Biological phenomena occur across wide scales in space, time, and organisational complexity.
 Molecules, which are small, simple, quickly transforming units, exhibit new emergent properties when they are arranged into ecosystems.
 These properties of ecosystems, such as species diversity, distribution, standing biomass, or rates of nutrient turnover involve large spatial and temporal scales, and many underlying processes that make their study inherently complex.
 Integration across disciplines and across levels of biological organisation is one of the grand challenges in biology.
 Towards this end, novel methods are required so that cross-disciplinary phenomena can be quantified using a common metric.
 One universal currency that is able to cut through the hierarchy of biology is the currency of mass and energy, which must be conserved irrespective to the scale of inquiry.